-b.
+- b.
 Form no more than two curves on its external surface when intersected by any X or Y plane, each of which must be tangent continuous and open.
-Furthermore:

-- i.
-On any X plane, any curve that is visible when viewed from the side of the car, must not contain a concave radius of curvature smaller than 200mm. - ii.
-On any Y plane, whenever two curves are visible when viewed from the front of the car, neither curve may have a concave radius of curvature smaller than 200mm. - c.
+Furthermore: - i.
+Assessed on any X plane, any such curve that is wholly or partially visible when viewed from the side of the car, must not contain a concave radius of curvature smaller than 200mm is subject to the following requirements: - Parts of this curve that are visible from the centre plane (viewed parallel to the Y-axis) and not visible from the side may contain no concave radius of curvature smaller than 50mm. - All other parts of this curve may contain no concave radius of curvature smaller than 200mm. - ii.
+Assessed on any Y plane, whenever two such curves are visible when viewed from the front of the car, neither no part of either curve may have a concave radius of curvature smaller than 200mm. - iii.
+Compliance with (i) and (ii) is not required within 25mm of a single point defined by the competitor. - c.
 In any Z plane, any cross section of bodywork must form a single curve on its external surface which must be tangent continuous and open.